Manaslu Circuit Trek in November

 • Mountain vistas of Mt.
 Manaslu, Mt.
 Himchuli, Mt.
 Ganesh, Mt.
 Annapurna, and many others are breathtaking.

-• Interaction of the bordering Nuri people with Tibetan culture
+• Interaction of the bordering Nuri people with Tibetan culture’s

 • pristine nature

-• The region’s lush forests, rivers, plants, and fauna have awe-inspiring natural splendour.
+• The region’s lush forests, rivers, plants, and fauna have awe-inspiring natural splendor.

 • The environmentally conscious people have a rich culture and tradition.